brandonbrown/DWA/ClassContent/Module-1-ClassOverview/Welcome.md

 ## Empathy in Team Communication

-Before we kick-off this month's content I'd like to explore a few topics of Empathy and Understanding as it relates to your journey.
+Before we kick-off this month's content I'd like to explore a few topics of empathy and understanding as it relates to your journey.

 [![How Software Dies](https://img.youtube.com/vi/J9OpTNk0hYc/0.jpg)](http://bit.ly/DWA_Welcome)

-In the [video above](http://bit.ly/DWA_Welcome), MPJ, a former Spotify Developer (current during the video), discusses how psychological safety is critical to successful teams.
+In the [video](http://bit.ly/DWA_Welcome), MPJ, a former Spotify Developer (current during the video), discusses how psychological safety is critical to successful teams.

 Google conducted a two-year study on team performance and they have found psychological safety to be the most important factor when identifying successful teams.
 Team members need to feel safe in making mistakes and not being ridiculed or thought of as incompetent.